laurenelee/how-i-work/how-to-work-with-me-as-your-manager.md

 I’ll ask for your ideas, give you space to lead, and always welcome feedback.

+## 🗺️ What Guides Me
+These values deeply resonate with how I show up as a manager:
+- **Integrity**: I believe in doing the right thing, following through, and being candid, even when it’s hard.
+I’ll give you straight answers and own my commitments.
+- **Curiosity**: I ask a lot of questions.
+Not because I doubt you but because I love learning, pattern-matching, and connecting ideas.
+- **Collaboration**: I believe strong teams are built on trust, empathy, and shared ownership.
+I’ll advocate for you, support you, and celebrate your wins loudly.
+You don’t need to memorize these - just know that they shape the way I work, give feedback, and lead.

 ## ✅ What You Can Expect From Me

 - **Strategic context**: I’ll always try to connect the dots between our work and Midnight’s bigger goals.
 - **Regular 1:1s**: This is your time.
 Bring challenges, wins, ideas, feedback—anything.
 I’ll do the same.
+- **Transparency**: I share context early and often.
+If something’s changing or unclear, I’ll keep you in the loop.
+And if I don’t have an answer yet, I’ll tell you that too.
+- **Responsiveness**: I tend to reply quickly on Slack.
+I don’t expect the same from you, especially outside your working hours.
 - **Feedback**: I’ll give it regularly, thoughtfully, and privately when constructive.
 And I’ll always ask for yours too.
-- **Transparency**: I’ll let you know what I know (and if I can’t, I’ll say that too).
-- **Responsiveness**: I tend to reply quickly on Slack.
-I don’t expect the same from you—especially outside your working hours.

 ## 🙌 What I Expect From You

 - **Own your work**: You have context - I don’t.
 I’ll support, not micromanage.
 - **Think like a builder**: Try things.
-Document learnings.
-Share progress often.
-- **Speak up early**: If you’re stuck or unsure—don’t wait.
-I’d always rather know.
-- **Bring your ideas**: Our best work comes from creative people who challenge the status quo.
+Share your progress often.
+Our best work comes from creative people who explore, experiment, and challenge the status quo.
+- **Speak up early**: Please don't wait to communicate if you’re stuck or unsure.
+- **Deliver with excellence**: I hold a high bar for quality, clarity, and follow-through, and I aim to model the same.
+I trust you to deliver great work, and I’ll support you every step of the way.

 ## 💬 Communication Style